madprops/airc/README.md

 ## Commands <a name="commands"></a>

-Admins of the bot can issue commands to change some of its state.
+Operators of the bot can issue commands to change some of its state.

 Commands start with "!" and the bot's nickname must be mentioned.

 For example: `mybot, !help`.

+`admins` can use most commands.

+`owners` can use all commands, including adding and removing `admins`.

+`owners` can't be added or removed through commands, it must be modified manually in the config file and the bot must be restarted.

+---

 These are the available commands: